- Written by Dr.Mehmet Demircioglu

 Should I Wait for the Right Hair Transplant Surgeon?

-When a patient decides to have a hair transplant, the emotional pressure can become very strong.
-I often see men who have waited years to take action, but once they finally decide, they suddenly feel they must do it within the next few weeks.
+When a patient decides to have a hair transplant, the pressure can build quickly.
+Some patients wait years to take action, then suddenly feel that surgery must happen within the next few weeks.

 But a hair transplant is not a haircut appointment.
 It is a surgical decision that can affect your donor area, your hairline, your appearance, and your confidence for many years.
-If the right surgeon is not available immediately, waiting can sometimes be the most intelligent decision you make.
+Do not let impatience choose your surgeon for you.

 Why does waiting for a hair transplant surgeon feel so difficult?